Skip to main content

 10. Dependency Management: Consider dependencies between resources and baseline components

-11. Partition Awareness: Use the var.partition variable when constructing ARNs to ensure cross-partition compatibility
+11. Partition Awareness: Use the var.aws_partition variable when constructing ARNs to ensure cross-partition compatibility

 FAQ